PT-symmetry breaking phase transitions in an LMG dimer

 \paragraph{Introduction}

 Open quantum systems which include the effects of both drive and dissipation can exhibit behavior that is much richer than that of their equilibrium counterparts.
-This is even more apparent in many-body systems~\cite{Fazio2024} where the interaction with the environment can produce novel dynamical behavior, which is not possible in equilibrium, and even stabilize phases which cannot occur as ground states of equilibrium systems.
+This is even more apparent in many-body systems~\cite{Fazio2024} where the interaction with the environment can produce novel dynamical behavior which is not possible in equilibrium, even stabilizing phases which cannot occur as ground states of equilibrium systems.

-Typically, the dynamics of such a system is described by a master equation, which allows a much richer phenomenology than is possible in equilibrium~\cite{Kessler2012, Minganti2018, Soriente2021, Damanet2024}.
-This is fundamentally due to the fact that the symmetries~\cite{Hannukainen2018, Altland2021, Kawabata2023, Sa2023, Debecker2025} possible in a master equation description are more complex than those that can arise when constrained by an energy-conserving Hamiltonian.
+Typically, the dynamics of such systems are described by master equations, which allow a much richer phenomenology than is possible in equilibrium~\cite{Kessler2012, Minganti2018, Soriente2021, Damanet2024}.
+This is fundamentally due to the fact that the symmetries~\cite{Hannukainen2018, Altland2021, Kawabata2023, Sa2023, debecker_role_2025} possible are more complex than those that can arise when constrained by a Hamiltonian.
 The effects of dissipation on phases of matter have been explored in a variety of experimental platforms from cavity~\cite{Baumann2010, Cai2021} and circuit~\cite{Chen2023} QED to semiconductor microcavity polaritons~\cite{Rodriguez2017} and nonlinear optical cavities~\cite{Beaulieu2025}.
 The ability to engineer steady states and critical points of driven-dissipative systems are of importance for quantum technologies, such as dissipative quantum computing~\cite{verstraete_quantum_2009, mirrahimi_dynamically_2014}, quantum sensing~\cite{ding_enhanced_2022, salvatori_quantum_2014} and quantum thermodynamics~\cite{ma_quantum_2017}.